How to reduce customer returns

 - Item arrived too late

-A common reason for returning time-sensitive items such as suitcases, occasion dresses, gifts and even Halloween costumes, delivery delays can cause ecommerce return rates to skyrocket.
-After all, if the product isn’t delivered in time for the customer’s holiday, special event or Halloween party, then it’s highly-likely that they’ll be shopping elsewhere for a last-minute alternative and returning the redundant item when it does eventually arrive at their door.
+A common reason for returning time-sensitive items such as suitcases, occasion dresses, gifts and even Halloween costumes, delivery delays can cause e-commerce return rates to skyrocket.
+After all, if the product isn’t delivered in time for the customer’s holiday, special event or Halloween party, then it’s highly likely that they’ll be shopping elsewhere for a last-minute alternative and returning the redundant item when it does eventually arrive at their door.

 The best way to reduce returns caused by a late delivery is to perform a thorough review of your delivery process.
 Key factors to consider include offering not just an array of couriers to suit all delivery destinations (such as Europe and Rest of the World), but also ensuring essential delivery options, including next-day and tracked, are covered for ultimate flexibility.
 At StoreFeeder, our multi-channel solution allows merchants to choose from a range of couriers, including Royal Mail, DHL, DPD, Evri, Yodel and many more, giving customers the flexibility of choosing their ideal courier and delivery option, while leaving the seller in control.

-- Item arrived broken or damaged
+- Item arrived broken or damaged inconvenience

 An inconvenience for both buyer and seller, having an item arrive broken or damaged in some way is likely to see the item in question returned, along with a potential negative review.
-In this case, the reputation of the business, and the number of purchases made on that particular item are at risk – which is when good customer service becomes critical.
-In order to ensure customer complaints are dealt with quickly and efficiently, businesses should refine their customer service method, making sure every individual is treated kindly and their issue is resolved, either with a refund or a replacement, and an apology for any inconveniences caused.
-It’s worth noting that prompt refunds and replacements can also soften the blow to the customer and lessen the chance of receiving a negative review – so make sure that your systems are set up to issue a refund or dispatch a replacement quickly if required.
+In this case, the reputation of the business, and the number of purchases made on that particular item are at risk - which is when good customer service becomes critical.
+In order to ensure customer complaints are dealt with quickly and efficiently, businesses should refine their customer service method, making sure every individual is treated kindly and their issue is resolved, either with a refund or a replacement, and an apology for any i caused.
+It’s worth noting that prompt refunds and replacements can also soften the blow to the customer and lessen the chance of receiving a negative review - so make sure that your systems are set up to issue a refund or dispatch a replacement quickly if required.
 Once again, this is something that StoreFeeder software can help with thanks to its courier, warehousing, and accounting integrations.